Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `400 BAD REQUEST`

-If the `site_id` specified is invalid.
-An invalid id is a non-existent id or the id of a deleted site.
+If any of the specified `site_id`, `block_id`, or `neighborhood_id` are invalid.
+An invalid id is a non-existent id or the id of a deleted site, block, or neighborhood.

 ##### `401 UNAUTHORIZED`